xtrm0/csd-blog/website/content/2021/collaborative-data-design/index.md

 The only operation on a register is `set(x)`, which sets the value to `x` (in the absence of concurrent operations).
 We can't perform these operations literally, since if two users receive concurrent `set` operations in different orders, they'll end up with different values.

-However, we can *add* the value `x` to a unique set, following [Principle 1](#principle-1).
+However, we can *add* the value `x` to a Unique Set, following [Principle 1](#principle-1).
 The state is now a set of values instead of a single value, but we'll address that soon.
 We can also delete old values each time `set(x)` is called, overwriting them.

 Thus the implementation of `set(x)` becomes:
-- For each element `e` in the unique set, call `delete(e)` on the unique set; then call `add(x)`.
+- For each element `e` in the Unique Set, call `delete(e)` on the Unique Set; then call `add(x)`.

 The result is that at any time, the register's state is the set of all the most recent concurrently-set values.

 Loops of the form "for each element of a collection, do something" are common in programming.
-We just saw a way to extend them to CRDTs: "for each element of a unique set, do some CRDT operation".
-We call this a **causal for-each operation** because it only affects elements that are prior to the for-each operation in the [causal order](#causal-order).
+We just saw a way to extend them to CRDTs: "for each element of a Unique Set, do some CRDT operation".
+I call this a **causal for-each operation** because it only affects elements that are prior to the for-each operation in the [causal order](#causal-order).
 It's useful enough that we make it our next principle of CRDT design:

 <a name="principle-3a"></a>**Principle 3a.
-For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a unique set (or list CRDT).**
+For operations that do something "for each" element of a collection, one option is to use a *causal for-each operation* on a Unique Set (or list CRDT).**

 (Later we will expand on this with [Principle 3b](#principle-3b), which also concerns for-each operations.)